English

 8. Bureau of Intelligence and Research: This intelligence agency serves the diplomats regarding the possible security threats to them.

-15. National Security Agency/Central Security Service: It provides security and protection to national level data which serves the purpose of providing security to America.
+15. National Security Agency/Central Security Service: It provides security and protection to national-level data, which serves the purpose of providing security to America.

-• Planning and Direction: It requires extensive planning and after that they decide the direction of each step which has been decided in the planning.
+• Planning and Direction: It requires extensive planning, and after that, they decide the direction of each step which has been decided in the planning.

 • Counterprofliferatiion: This category deals with the threats related to mass destruction by using proliferation weapons.

-2. DHS services regarding following:
+DHS services regarding the following:

 • Creating road space.